Javascript is required

 • Innovation in Products, Services, and Processes: Research on the development and implementation of novel ideas, products, systems, or workflows that lead to substantial improvements across industries and sectors.

-• Knowledge Creation and Enhancement: Studies on the planning, execution, and optimization of activities aimed at generating new knowledge or improving existing solutions, technologies, and services.
+• Knowledge Creation and Enhancement: Studies on the planning, execution, and optimisation of activities aimed at generating new knowledge or improving existing solutions, technologies, and services.

 • Technological Evolution and Societal Impact: Examination of how technological advancements shape industries, economic systems, cultural patterns, and social structures, including risks, opportunities, and long-term transformations.

-• Technology and Innovation Management: Exploration of strategies and methods for managing technological change and fostering innovation in organizational settings, including leadership, planning, and decision-making.
+• Technology and Innovation Management: Exploration of strategies and methods for managing technological change and fostering innovation in organisational settings, including leadership, planning, and decision-making.

 • Digital Technologies and Platforms: Research focused on the application, integration, and implications of digital tools such as cloud computing, blockchain, Internet of Things (IoT), big data, and smart systems across diverse sectors.